basedghost/kaarbs/README.md

 **A screenshot of the test:**
 ![screenshot](https://user-images.githubusercontent.com/111021033/200684659-681723c1-ddcb-43f0-a3fd-d295df2ae991.png)

+There is a [systemd-free fork](https://github.com/basedghost/kaarbs-openrc) of this script if you are using the OpenRC init system (or would prefer it).

 ## post-script tweaks

 Here's a couple of things you might want to do after using kaarbs: